 Ever since I can remember I’ve pictured myself thriving in a successful career.
 For whatever reason, my childhood dreams bypassed the fairytale wedding and went straight to the high-powered boardroom.
 Most girls I knew growing up imagined themselves walking down the aisle, and fancied what their wedding dress might look like, while I was Googling sleek office supplies and badass portfolio holders.
 Whatever that says about me, I know one thing: I told the universe what I wanted.
 A career I’m proud of.
 A job where I love what I do.
 A company that I’m proud of and excited to work at every day.
 Over and over again, this was my mantra.

-Earlier this year, I was approached with an opportunity to take my position abroad and help our teams across Asia-Pacific (APAC) through SpotX’s Global Rotation program.
-One of the company’s many special perks, the Global Rotation program empowers SpotXers to travel to one of our offices around the world and share their expertise with our local teams.
+Earlier this year, I was approached with an opportunity to take my position abroad and help our teams across APAC through SpotX’s Global Rotation program.
+One of the many special perks of working at SpotX, the Global Rotation program empowers SpotXers to travel to one of our offices around the world and share their expertise with our local teams.
 In my case, there was a need for field marketing support in our Sydney, Singapore, and Tokyo offices, so I packed my bags and began my tour through APAC.

 It’s been the opportunity of a lifetime to not only travel around the world, but to see how other regions conduct business.
 Each office has its own unique culture, while maintaining some consistency as most are located in WeWork spaces.
 The whole experience has gifted me with a new perspective that I’ve always wanted, and I’m grateful to the many colleagues and hosts who have shown me the ropes along the way.